Lawyers Without Borders: Student divisions

 As of January 2021, there are 29 formally approved Student Divisions of Lawyers without Borders, including at the University of Bristol (UK), the University of Exeter, Durham University (UK), Cambridge University (UK), The London School of Economics (UK), Brooklyn Law School (USA), New York Law School (USA), Oxford University (UK), City University of London, the School of Oriental and African Studies (UK), UConn (Undergraduate), University of Aberdeen (UK), and the Queensland University of Technology (AUS).
 In the past, LWOB has engaged law students through less formal collaborations at UToronto, UMiami, College of Law (UK), and UConn Law.
 LWOB offers in-house internships to up to 30 students each year over the course of three terms: Fall, Winter/Spring and Summer.
 Some virtual internships are available each year and in-country placements are generally available for periods of between 6 – 12 months in Kenya, Liberia and the United Kingdom.

 Lawyers Without Borders is an official "Without Borders" trademark-protected organization.
 It has no affiliation with Avocats Sans Frontières or Doctors Without Borders.

 Lawyers Without Borders is commonly known by its United Nations acronym, LWOB.

+Mission statement

+To advance global rule of law, build capacity and integrity in the world's justice sectors, and support transitions and development.
+LWOB engage with lawyers and judges dedicated to pro bono service and integrate them into initiatives that directly or indirectly serve the underserved, protect the disadvantaged, and promote human rights.

+LWOB's objective is to develop programs that improve access to justice guided by a mandate of neutrality and independence.